AmitStredz/Lazy-idli-leaderboard/README.md

 # lazy-idli-leaderboard

 ## Overview
-This is a project which tracks and manages the user's scores based on their timing and ranks them accordingly.
+* This is a project which tracks and manages the user's scores based on their timing and ranks them accordingly.

-The project is built on React framework using Typescript.
+* The project is built on React framework using Typescript.

-The design is made fully responsive using TailwindCSS.
+* The design is made fully responsive using TailwindCSS.

+* Other libraries used: `react-redux` `react-icons`

 ## Features
 * First three scorers are rewarded based on their scores.